Gopal-Khadka/Realtime-Chat-App/README.md

 Model `GroupMessage` can either have `body` ir `file`.
 If `file` is sent, `body` is set to `None`.
 Files are uploaded to `media` folder in the project unless configured otherwise.

+## Note for local demo
+- Default admin email is `admin@gmail.com` and password is `admin`.
+- Default user email is `default@gmail.com` and password is `wd2s5pSyLefRxRq`.
+- Few chat groups are already there.
+So test it out.

+To see basic local demo, you can use `example.sqlite3` DB from the repo.
+To do that, you need to configure `settings.py`.